Ansis Artums: Mūkusala Artists' Group and its exhibitions

 The group included painters who had grown up and developed in their region but zealously followed the culture of Western Europe, including traveling and getting to know art abroad.
-The first exhibition of the Mūkusala (at that time also referred to as “Mūksala”) Artists' Group or union took place from January 22 to February 5, 1933, in the Riga City Art Museum (now: Latvian National Museum of Art).
-Among others, 6 works of Artums were displayed - "Tukums", "Street in Tukums" (2 paintings), "Landscape near Tukums", "Landscape" and "Sniķe Tavern".
+The first exhibition of the Mūkusala (at that time also referred to as "Mūksala") Artists' Group or union took place from 22 January to 5 February 1933, in the Riga City Art Museum (now: Latvian National Museum of Art).
+Among others, 6 works of Artums were displayed – "Tukums", "Street in Tukums" (2 paintings), "Landscape near Tukums", "Landscape" and "Sniķe Tavern".
 Artums also participated in the association's exhibitions in 1935, 1936, 1937, 1938, 1940, etc. Viktors Eglītis described the style of Artums during the Mūkusala artists' activity: "Ansis Artums is also becoming more and more interesting (..).
 He paints only landscapes and still lifes, (..) in landscapes, his peculiar green-red-gold tones reach great intensity. (..)
 The still lifes are very vivid, still reminiscent of French masters."(..)"
 Artums is also credited with some of Valdemārs Tone influence, his landscapes are described as "landscapes of picturesque moods".
 In the third year of the group's exhibitions, the artist Jēkabs Bīne observed: "Artums' strength is colors, but his weakness is the type and the content of his works.
 (The other members of this organization also possess some of this last weakness.)

 Paris

 In 1937, Artums, together with his friend and fellow student Anšlavs Eglītis, went on a two-month trip to Paris, where he visited exhibitions, museums, the opera, and got to know the atmosphere of Montmartre.
 Artums was deeply impressed by the Louvre, the exhibition of Vincent van Gogh's works, and the exhibition of El Greco's works.
-Artists also visited palaces - Versailles, Amboise, and Blois.
+Artists also visited palaces – Versailles, Amboise, and Blois.
 The trip deeply impressed both friends and even 50 years later A. Eglītis addressed Artums as "my French friend" in his letters from exile.

 The 1950s

 Artums still works on figurative painting also, these works were critically acclaimed.
-Shortly, Artums turned back to his favorite genre - alongside the motives of Tukums, still natures include blooming gardens, chestnut and apple trees, and Slocene river views.
+Shortly, Artums turned back to his favorite genre – alongside the motives of Tukums, still natures include blooming gardens, chestnut and apple trees, and Slocene river views.
 In 1957 he held an exhibition together with Aleksandrs Junkers.

-Artist's works from the 1950s-1960s are characterized by cycles of the seasons, though not specifically intended and completed they attest to the painter's deep link with nature.
+Artist's works from the 1950s–1960s are characterized by cycles of the seasons, though not specifically intended and completed they attest to the painter's deep link with nature.
 He captures nature in the nuances of the seasonal rhythm, his tonal harmony of the sky and water is rich and interesting.
 The versatility of Artums was revealed: he was able to mute the colors even to soft pastel tones.
-Artums-istic color is particularly evident in the flower paintings - a specific color intensification, saturation, and peculiar color relations.
+Artums-istic color is particularly evident in the flower paintings – a specific color intensification, saturation, and peculiar color relations.